 After experimenting with several different stretches and exercises to little avail, I contacted a college buddy with a BS in physical health.
 I found solace in two, simple words: Posture Exercises.
 Upon a bit of googling, I discovered that I was starting to develop Forward Head Posture, also known as “Scholar’s Neck” and “Reading Neck.”
 The common symptoms are a burning pain between shoulder blades (rhomboid muscles) and tingling/numbness in arms/fingers.

-Upon further investigation I found this short video that sums up a set of very simple, non-strenuous exercises that will help counteract the effects of my extended poor posture.
+Upon further investigation I made this short video that sums up a set of very simple, non-strenuous exercises that will help counteract the effects of my extended poor posture.

 As the host of the video mentions, these exercises are imperative for anyone that spends a significant amount of time extending their head.
 Computer usage is one of the most common causes, but phones, tablets, and books can also be culprits.